Excerpt from the poem The Scaffold by Victor Hugo (1802–1885)

 As if the star of the axe was shining again.

 Like a falling coal which from a fire detaches itself;

 It was reflected in this mirror of fear;

 ‘Has this iron made a wound in heaven?

 I thought.
 On whom then does the haggard man strike?

-From the drop of blood to the drop of star.
+from the drop of blood to the drop of a star.

 On October 9, 1981, the law abolishing the death penalty was promulgated.
 France is one of the last countries in Western Europe to abolish it, along with Switzerland, Belgium and the United Kingdom.